 If you need to take the foreign language placement test, please contact Academic and Career Services at 434.544.8339 or email to request access to the placement test.

-Lynchburg College does not offer childcare for its students.
+University of Lynchburg does not offer childcare for its students.

 There are several opportunities for campus involvement.
-Lynchburg College offers a wide range of clubs and organizations.
+University of Lynchburg offers a wide range of clubs and organizations.
 We have all kinds of groups for students to get involved in such as, academic/departmental, social, music & performing arts, spiritual, service, and club sports.